facebook/react/docs/docs/reference-dom-elements.md

 ### suppressContentEditableWarning

-This is used to suppress the warning when using `contentEditable` and `children`.
+Normally, there is a warning when an element with children is also marked as `contentEditable`, because it won't work.
+This attribute suppresses that warning.
+Don't use this unless you are building a library like [Draft.js](https://facebook.github.io/draft-js/) that manages `contentEditable` manually.

 ### value

 The `value` attribute is supported by `<input>` and `<textarea>` components.
 You can use it to set the value of the component.
-This is useful for building controlled components.
+This is useful for building controlled components. `defaultValue` is the uncontrolled equivalent, which sets the value of the component when it is first mounted.

 ## All Supported HTML Elements